-It is generally believed the the family was descended from Bartholomew Leslyn, son of Walter de Leslyn, a Flemish knight who attended Queen Margaret when she arrived to marry King Malcolm of Scotland in 1067.
+It is generally believed the family was descended from Bartholomew Leslyn, son of Walter de Leslyn, a Flemish knight who attended Queen Margaret when she arrived to marry King Malcolm of Scotland in 1067.

 According to legend, the wife of King Malcolm III was thrown from her horse while crossing a river and nearly drowned, but Leslyn, gripping the horses bridle, saved her.
 She frequently cautioned him to 'grip fast' and afterwards commanded that he retain those words as his family motto.
 He later married the sister of Malcolm Ceanmore, and so was appointed Governor of Edinburgh Castle and made Lord Leslie.

 Malcolm Leslie of Garioch in Aberdeenshire, son of Bartolf, received a feudal charter confirming his lands from a grant made to his name-father, Lord Leslie.
 Malcolm's grandson, Sir Andrew de Lesly, was one of the signatories of the 1320 'Arbroath Declaration of Independence' to the Pope, which affirmed Scotland's sovereignty and included the words: "as long as one hundred Scotsmen still live they would never submit to English rule."

 Another source claims the family "trace their origin to Bartholomew, a Flemish chief, who settled with his followers in the district of Garioch, in Aberdeenshire, in the reign of William the Lion.
 He took the name of De Lesley from the place where he settled.
 The heralds, however, have an old legend representing the first man of the family as having acquired distinction and a name at once, by overcoming a knight in battle, at a spot between a less lee (meadow) and a greater."

 Whichever origin the reader chooses, all agree that one of the first records of the family was "Earl David, brother of William the Lion, granted c.
 1171-1199 the lands of Lesslyn in the Garioch to Malcolm son of Bartholf. "

 As far as the origin of the Coat of Arms is concerned perhaps this quote will shed some light: "Sir Norman de Lechelyn of Aberdeenshire rendered homage in 1296.
 His seal bears six shields in a circle conjoined in base, each charged with 3 round buckles on a bend."
 It's a little different that the one anciently used by the family but it is significant in that it notes that the family was using a variant of the same as far back as the 13th century.

 Early History of the Lesseley family

 This web page shows only a small excerpt of our Lesseley research.
 Another 309 words (22 lines of text) covering the years 1411, 1562, 1680, 1340, 1680, 1850, 1711, 1527, 1596, 1580, 1661, 1635, 1661, 1661, 1571, 1671, 1641, 1650, 1722, 1580, 1661, 1641, 1607, 1667, 1600, 1682, 1661, 1797 and are included under the topic Early Lesseley History in all our PDF Extended History products and printed products wherever possible.

 Lesseley Spelling Variations

 Although Medieval Scotland lacked a basic set of spelling rules, which meant that scribes recorded names according to their sounds it was not uncommon for the names of a father and son to be recorded differently.
 As a result, there are many spelling variations of Scottish single names.
 Lesseley has been written Leslie, Lesley, Lessely, Lessley, Lesslie and others.

 Early Notables of the Lesseley family (pre 1700)

 Another 71 words (5 lines of text) are included under the topic Early Lesseley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lesseley family to Ireland

 Some of the Lesseley family moved to Ireland, but this topic is not covered in this excerpt.

-Another 150 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lesseley family